appserver-io/appserver/_docs_1_1/basic-usage.md

 $ appserver-runner
 ```

 > Using the runner mode restricts appserver.io to deploy exactly one application, even the one that has been found in the actual working directory.
+Beside that, the log output will be redirected to the actual terminal window, which makes debugging quite more comfortable.